 Anyone wishing to visit Cambodia will uncover a country that is both beautiful and mysterious.
 For too long Cambodia was associated with the murderous regime of Pol Pot and his cronies and the country is still recovering from this 20th century tragedy.
 Naturally, there are plenty of memorials to this terrible episode in Cambodia’s history but there are also many hidden and beautiful places just waiting to be explored.

-For innovative holidays in Cambodia the country’s many parks and jungles provide a stunning backdrop for a truly adventurous journey.
+The country’s many parks and jungles provide a stunning backdrop for a truly adventurous journey.
 Eco tourism is growing and there are also many projects where overseas visitors can volunteer their time and goodwill while at the same time taking part in a real journey of exploration.